 Do Portland Pet Food Company Products Contain Chicken By-Products?

-As a matter of fact, we started the company in 2014 to make products for senior dogs and picky eater dogs, and along the way, we found that most dogs love our toppings and treats.
+As a matter of fact, we started the company in 2014 to make products for senior dogs and picky eaters.
+Along the way, we found that most dogs love our toppings and treats.
 We now have four flavors of dog food toppings and seven flavors of dog treats, including gluten-free toppings and treats for dogs.